savchenko/windows10/README.md

 ## Known limitations
 - Cortana is limited to the Start menu search.
-	- It is included in the "Services list"
 - No access to the microphone, camera and Bluetooth by default
 - Ability to log-in via "Microsoft account" is disabled.
 - Windows search is not allowed to send queries back to MS/Bing.